async-labs/builderbook/README.md

 ## How can you use this app?
+- As learning material for React/Material-UI/Next/Express/Mongoose/MongoDB stack
-- As learning material for React/Material-UI/Next/Express/Mongoose/MongoDB stack and Google/Github/AWS SES/Mailchimp/Stripe APIs.<br> You can start from our [boilerplate](https://github.com/builderbook/builderbook/tree/master/boilerplate) or modify the final app into your own project.<br> For initial load, pages are rendered by the server; for subsequent loads, pages are rendered on the client.
+- As learning material for Google/Github/AWS SES/Mailchimp/Stripe APIs.<br>
+- As starting point for your own project.
+Start from our [boilerplate](https://github.com/builderbook/builderbook/tree/master/boilerplate) or modify the final app.<br>
-- As a production-ready web app to publish documentation or sell books on your own website.
+- As a production-ready web app to publish documentation or sell content on your own website (we sell book).

 ## Contents